total-typescript/total-typescript-book/book-content/chapters/11-annotations-and-assertions.md

 config.primary = "red";
 ```

-But this isn't behavior we particularly want - this is a config object that shouldn't be changed.
+But this isn't really what we want - this is a config object that shouldn't be changed.

+### With No Annotation, The Value Wins

-One way to get around this would be to drop the annotation:
+One way to get around this would be to drop the variable annotation.

 ```typescript
 const config = {